Deputy attorney general

-The Deputy Attorney General (DAG) is the second-highest-ranking official in a department of justice or of law, in various governments of the world.
+The deputy attorney general (DAG) is the second-highest-ranking official in a department of justice or of law, in various governments of the world.
 In those governments, the deputy attorney general oversees the day-to-day operation of the department, and may act as attorney general during the absence of the attorney general.

-In Pakistan (DAG) is of grade 20.
+In Pakistan, Assistant Attorney General (AAG) & Deputy Attorney General (DAG) is of (BPS) grade 20.
 In the United States, the deputy attorney general is appointed by the president.